 prevent damage: Stop damage from reaching a unit.
 Effects with the word "prevent" can prevent damage during the damage prevention POP anytime damage would be done to a unit and only then.
 Prevention doesn't work in the build zone.
 If an attack does a number of damage to a unit and you play a card that can prevent that much and more, the card prevents only the damage needing prevention.
 The extra damage prevention is wasted.
-For instance, if 2 damage needs prevention, but an effect can prevent 5, only 2 damage is prevented, while the rest is wasted.
+For instance, if 2 damage needs prevented, while the rest is wasted.
 (The extra damage prevention does not heal the unit.)

-primary rules: (p.10)
+primary rules: (p.11)

 printed [build cost, speed, power, or health]: The value of the build cost, speed, power, or health as displayed on the top card of a units stack.
-The printed build cost of non-unit cards is the value of the build cost printed on the Mission card, Resource card, or the top card of an Equipment stack.
-When referencing a cards printed cost, ignore any bonuses granted to the card and instead refer to the value printed on the card.
+The printed build cost of a non-unit card is the value of the build cost printed on the card.
+When referencing a card's printed cost, ignore any bonuses granted to the card and instead refer to the value printed on the card.

-rarity symbol: A symbol that tells you whether a card is common (♠), uncommon (♠), or rare (★).
+rarity symbol: A symbol that tells you whether a card is common (\bullet) , uncommon (\star) , or rare (\star) .
 Promotional cards have a (P) and are considered ultra rare.
 Subordinate cards have a (S) and are considered ultra common.